AklimaRimi/Relax-Teacher/README.md

  <h2>Interface</h2>

- I was thinking, I would make is project free through a website.
-For making the website I used Flask Framework.
+I was thinking, I would make it free through a website.
+For making the website, I used the Flask Framework.
- I made very simple UI nothing has complex in it.
-All of my work using flask and huggingface api is <a href = 'https://github.com/AklimaRimi/Relax-Teacher/tree/main/flask'>here</a><br><br>
+ I made a very simple UI nothing complex is in it.
+All of my work using flask and the huggingface API is <a href = 'https://github.com/AklimaRimi/Relax-Teacher/tree/main/flask'>here</a><br><br>
  You can use my <a href = "">website.</a><br><br>

  Here is demo images of my website..<br>